Unexpected Signs of Anxiety in Children

 Close your eyes and think about what an anxious person looks like, or what they might do.
 A lot of us will imagine someone who worries a lot, is nervous, avoids certain activities, and is shaky and/or panicky.
-While all of these definitely describe someone with anxiety, children often do not have the ability to communicate or express what they are feeling.
-This can lead to their anxiety manifesting itself in some unexpected ways.
+While all of these describe someone with anxiety, children often cannot communicate or express what they are feeling.
+This can lead to their anxiety manifesting itself in unexpected ways.
 The following are symptoms to watch for if you suspect your child might be anxious:

 Frequent stomach aches, headaches, and other body-related complaints.

 Somatic symptoms are common in kids with anxiety.
 Up to 50% of anxious kids report at least one somatic complaint.
 Somatic symptoms may include frequent headaches or stomach aches before school or other activities.

 We often associate difficulty concentrating in kids with attention-deficit disorder.
 Surprisingly, anxiety disorders and ADHD have several symptoms in common.
 Children with anxiety tend to have significant difficulty sustaining focus, both in school and home environments.

 Irritability and mood changes.

 Anxiety can make children more irritable and prone to sudden mood changes, especially when faced with a trigger (such as school or a big test).
 It’s important to keep an eye on these mood changes and determine if there is a pattern.

 High expectations and frustration.

 Some kids put a lot of pressure on themselves to succeed, whether at school or in extracurricular activities.
 Some may have unrealistic expectations that lead to perfectionism and/or anxiety.
 Notice how your child reacts when they do poorly on an assignment or loses a game.